-Radford was originally retained by the Corporation in 2013 and was most recently retained in January 2015 to provide our Compensation Committee with comparative data showing where our total compensation and each element of our compensation ranked among (1) both public and private companies in the biotechnology/pharmaceutical industry generally, according to compensation data from Radford, and (2) a peer group of publicly traded companies in the biotechnology/pharmaceutical industry at a stage of development, market capitalization or company size comparable to ours at the time with which our Compensation Committee believed we competed for executive talent, according to publicly available compensation data.
-The companies included in that peer group in the Radford January 2015 analysis were Ardelyx, BIND Therapeutics, Bio Blast Pharma, Calithera Biosciences, Cerulean Pharma, Concert Pharmaceuticals, Dermira, Dicerna Pharmaceuticals, Endocyte, Epizyme, Flexion Therapeutics, Ignyta, Stemline Therapeutics, Arbutus Biopharma (formerly Tekmira Pharmaceuticals), TetraLogic Pharmaceuticals, Threshold Pharmaceuticals, Trevena, Verastem, Vitae Pharmaceuticals, Xencor and XOMA.
+Radford was originally retained by the Corporation in 2013 and 2015 and was most recently retained in January 2017 to provide our Compensation Committee with comparative data showing where our total compensation and each element of our compensation ranked among (1) public companies in the biotechnology/pharmaceutical industry generally, according to compensation data from Radford, and (2) a peer group of publicly traded companies in the biotechnology/pharmaceutical industry at a stage of development, market capitalization or company size comparable to ours at the time with which our Compensation Committee believed we competed for executive talent, according to publicly available compensation data.

 The peer group is used for purposes of gathering data to compare against our existing executive compensation practices and for guiding future compensation decisions.
 Radford also makes suggestions for changes to our executive compensation practices based on the data they provide to us as well as compensation trends in our industry.
-However, although our Compensation Committee may consider peer group and other industry compensation data and the recommendations of Radford when making decisions related to executive compensation, to date, it has not made and does not intend to make adjustments to overall executive compensation or any element thereof solely or primarily either to target a specified threshold level of compensation or market benchmark within the peer group, our larger industry or some other group of comparable companies or to act on the recommendations of Radford.
+However, although our Compensation Committee may consider peer group and other industry compensation data and the recommendations of Radford when making decisions related to executive compensation, to date, it has not made and does not intend to make adjustments to overall executive compensation or any element thereof solely or primarily either to target a specified threshold level of compensation or market benchmark within the peer group, our larger industry or some other group of companies or to act on the recommendations of Radford.